 The Conventional Medicine Solution

 Antibiotics are the typical solutions many doctors have come to rely on regardless of symptoms.
 However, mold fungus is not a typical bacteria or a bacteria at all.
-In fact, fungus are their own species of living organism that can adapt to antibiotics.
+In fact, fungus aretheir own species of living organism that can adapt to antibiotics.
 Steroids are often prescribed to counter inflammation without considering the cause of the inflammation to eliminate the source.

-Steroid use for mold exposure patients can have devastating results, as the steroids depress the bodies natural immune system even further.
+Steroid use for mold exposure patients can have devastating results, as the steroids depress the body’s natural immune system even further.
 Imagine, noticing that your car’s engine light is on.
 Would you go to a dealership to have them cut the wire to the engine light so you don’t see the warning?
-Or do we try to get to the root cause of the engine light alert to avoid further damage to the engine or other systems.
+Or do we try to get to the root cause of the engine light alert to avoid further damage to the engine or other systems?
 Why has conventional medicine become focused on eliminating symptoms without evaluating causes?

 Both antibiotics and steroids depress the immune system, making the body less able to fight off mold fungus invasions, or other bacteria including Lyme bacteria, which is a disease commonly associated with mold exposure.
-With a depressed immune system, other health challenges get worse and worse, and can adversely affecting more systems of the body.
+With a depressed immune system, other health challenges get worse and worse, and can adversely affect more systems of the body.
 And the stronger the antibiotics, and the longer you have to be on them, the worse the side effects.
-Antibiotics and steroids make health effects from mold exposure worse, not better.
+Antibiotics and steroids make the health effects of mold exposure worse, not better.

 Get More Information